Improving the energy efficiency of your home

 The simple answer is all of them.

-However, there are some appliances which are particularly significant regarding their energy consumption and therefore opting for energy-saving versions will be especially effective at reducing bills and CO2 emissions.
-These include:
+However, there are some appliances which are particularly significant regarding their energy consumption.
+Therefore, opting for energy-saving versions will be especially effective at reducing bills and CO2 emissions.

 - Tumble Driers